After the War (video game)

-After The War is a side-scrolling beat 'em up video game published in 1989 by Dinamic Software, in which the player must navigate through a hostile post-apocalyptic city.
+After The War is a side-scrolling beat 'em up video game published in 1989 by Dinamic Software, where the player must navigate through a hostile post-apocalyptic city.
 Although the name of the city is not mentioned in the game itself, both official promotional and unreleased artwork by Luis Royo and Alfonso Azpiri suggest that it is a post-nuclear version of New York City.

 Gameplay

 The game is structured into two parts.
 The first part is a side scrolling beat 'em up, and plays in much the same way as other staples of the genre, such as Streets of Rage.
 This first act takes place in the streets of the city, and consists of a sequence of fights with minor enemies and occasional bosses.
-The goal is to find the entrance to the city's underground rail transport, which is located on the opposite side of the map.
+The goal is to find the entrance to the city's underground rail transport, that is located on the opposite side of the map.

-After completion of the first act the player is given an opportunity to enter their name on the game's high score board, and is then given a password which allows them to continue to the second act.
+After completion of the first act, the player is given an opportunity to enter their name on the game's high score board, and is then provided a password which allows them to continue to the second act.

 The second part is set in the tunnels and stations of the city's underground rail transport.
-The gameplay in this section differs from the first, as the player now has the ability to shoot enemies, shifting the genre closer to a Shoot 'em up game such as Contra.
+The gameplay in this section differs from the first, as the player now has the ability to shoot enemies, shifting the genre closer to a shoot 'em up game such as Contra.
 Many of the enemies in the second act are larger and tougher than in the first, and feature more complex in designs.